hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Coverage and relationship to RFC1995

 [@RFC1995] says nothing with respect to optimizing IXFRs over TCP or re-using already open TCP connections to perform IXFRs or other queries.
+Therefore, there arguably is an implicit assumption (probably unintentional) that a TCP connection is used for one and only one IXFR request.
+Indeed, several open source implementations currently take this approach.

 We provide new guidance here specific to IXoT that aligns with the guidance in [@RFC5936] for AXFR, that in section (#axot-mechanism) for AXoT, and with that for performant TCP/TLS usage in [@RFC7766] and [@RFC7858].

 Where any behavior is not explicitly described here, the behavior specified in [@RFC1995] MUST be followed.
 Any behavior specified here takes precedence for